NDMA-Contaminated Valsartan and Cancer Risk

 Zhejiang Huahai, the Chinese valsartan manufacturer, believes the NDMA contamination occurred after it changed its manufacturing process in 2012.

-Cancer Risk After Exposure to NDMA in Valsartan
+Cancer Risk After Exposure

-The FDA estimated that there would be one extra case of cancer for every 8,000 patients treated with the highest dose (320 mg) of contaminated valsartan every day for four years.
+The FDA estimated that there would be one extra case of cancer for every 8,000 patients taking the highest dose (320 mg) of contaminated valsartan every day for four years.
 The European Medicines Agency offered a similar calculation of 1 in 5,000 for people treated with 320 mg daily for seven years.

 The 2018 Danish study found a low short-term risk of cancer.
-It followed 5,150 people with no history cancer who started taking valsartan between Jan.
+It followed 5,150 people with no history of cancer who started taking valsartan between Jan.
 1, 2012, and June 30, 2017.

 Researchers found 104 cancers in people not exposed to NDMA and 198 cancers in people exposed to tainted valsartan.
 But authors said researchers need more studies to determine long-term risk.

-Types of Cancer Caused by NDMA in Valsartan
+Types of Cancer Caused by Contaminated Valsartan

 Exposure to NDMA can cause cancer in animals and in humans, but the EPA says there are no reports of cancer in humans.
 However, a study published in Occupational and Environmental Medicine found that rubber workers exposed to NDMA in factories had an increase in cancer of the esophagus, oral cavity and pharynx.